Q. On an American $100 bill, there is a portrait of which American statesman?

 This year, during the pandemic, people including routine experts have been thrown out of their gear.
 Educators, medical professionals who have been experts in their fields, had to deal with a new way of delivering their duties.
 The journey of becoming adaptive expertise begins with thinking about thinking – called Metacognition.

-Adaptive expertise is honed through not by training of skills but by training of thinking.
-Metacognitive, means understanding processes and strategies on how we learn, plays a role in making one adaptive expert.
-Learning style assessments, self questioning, working in collaboration and thinking aloud are ways of metacognitive learning strategies.
+Adaptive expertise is honed not by training skills but by training of thinking.
+Metacognitive means understanding processes and strategies on how we learn plays a role in making one an adaptive expert.
+Learning style assessments, self-questioning, working in collaboration and thinking aloud are ways of metacognitive learning strategies.

 Jamal won the show in Slumdog Millionaire by demonstrating adaptive expertise.
 Our guiding principle needs to be: